moehoshio/one.h/README.md

 - It follows the RAII principle.
 - It is thread-safe.
+- Cross-platform and dependency-free (only relies on the standard library).
 - Being header-only, it's easy to customize.
 - It adheres to modern C++ practices.